robb-j/gruber/quick-tour.md

 ## Configuration

-The CLI is one way of changing how the application runs by exposing options to configure what the code does.
+The CLI is a way of running specific parts of your application and configuring it with command-line flags.
 Gruber has a much more in-depth **Configuration** module you can use to declaratively define how all parts of your application are configured.

-> Recommended reading [12 fractured apps](https://medium.com/@kelseyhightower/12-fractured-apps-1080c73d481c) - it really inspired the design of configuration

 Lets use configuration, create **config.js**: